Suffolk County Transit

-Suffolk County Transit is the provider of bus services in Suffolk County, New York on Long Island and is an agency of the Suffolk County government.
+Suffolk County Transit is the provider of bus services in Suffolk County, New York, on Long Island and is an agency of the Suffolk County government.
 It was founded in 1980 as a county-run oversight and funding agency for a group of private contract operators which had previously provided such services on their own.
 While the physical maintenance and operation of the buses continue to be provided by these providers, other matters ranging from bus purchases to route and schedule planning to fare rules are set by Suffolk Transit itself.

 Though serving the entirety of Suffolk County, the one exception is in Huntington, located in the northwestern part of the county, where that town's private operator declined to join Suffolk Transit.
 Instead, Huntington took over that town's system which became Huntington Area Rapid Transit, or HART.
 Most of HART's routes do connect to both Suffolk Transit and Nassau Inter-County Express and one can transfer between HART and Suffolk Transit fairly easily.
-In addition, the village of Patchogue has its own local bus service.
+In addition, the village of Patchogue previously had its own local bus service, but discontinued it.

 History

 Suffolk County Transit began as the consolidation of numerous private bus companies, many of which became contractors for the county.
 These included the Bornscheuer Bus Company which served Amityville, Copiague, Lindenhurst, West Babylon, and Babylon.
-Affiliated company EBT, Inc (an affiliate of School Bus Company Educational Bus Transportation, Incorporated), continues in existence under contract with Suffolk County Transit.
+Affiliated company EBT, Inc. (an affiliate of School Bus Company Educational Bus Transportation, Incorporated), continues in existence under contract with Suffolk County Transit.

 In Central Suffolk, the East Patchogue-based Louis A. Fuoco Bus Line (1962-1992) served Patchogue, East Patchogue, Hagerman, Bellport, South Haven, Mastic, Mastic Beach, Port Jefferson, Medford, Coram, Ridge, Calverton, and Riverhead.
 Continued to exist during early years of Suffolk County Transit.
 Also, Coram Bus Service (1958-1992) primarily operated school buses, but also began serving mass transit routes in the Town of Brookhaven towards locations as far west as Commack and East Northport, and as far east as Riverhead.

-On the North Shore, Huntington Coach Corporation (1927–present) served Huntington, Farmingdale, Melville, and Halesite.
+On the North Shore, Huntington Coach Corporation (1927–present) served Huntington, Farmingdale, Melville, and Hale site.
 Quinn's Bus Lines, and later Coram Bus Service after the two were merged in 1969, mainly served the area between Port Jefferson and Wading River; especially after the demise of the Wading River Extension of the Port Jefferson Branch.

 In the western Town of Islip, Suffolk Bus Corporation (1946–present), which served Bay Shore, Brentwood, West Brentwood, Central Islip, Islip, and Babylon, continues in existence under contract with Suffolk County Transit.

-On the east end, Sunrise Coach Lines (1946–Present), which served Greenport, Riverhead, Southampton, Sag Harbor, and Easthampton, began operations in 1946, continued in existence under contract with joint venture Twin Forks Transit for the routes they originally operated for Suffolk County Transit.
+On the east end, Sunrise Coach Lines (1946–present), which served Greenport, Riverhead, Southampton, Sag Harbor, and East Hampton, began operations in 1946, continued in existence under contract with joint venture Twin Forks Transit for the routes they originally operated for Suffolk County Transit.
 In 2006 Sunrise Coaches EXPRESS Routes were bought by Hampton Jitney.

+As of October 29, 2023, the Twin Forks Joint Venture has been discontinued as it is no longer needed due to the discontinuation of the S92, which was co-operated by Sunrise and Hampton Jitney.